violettka/phonebook-telran/README.md

 * Password recovery with existing user
 * Password recovery with nonexisting user

+Project has a document AddContact.feature which contains the following tests:

+* Clicking on the Add new contact button really opens the window for adding a contact

 ## Prerequisites Software/Tools

 1. Java Development Kit (Java 17)